Author’s note

 But the cold continued to creep in.
 By the time the tenth cluster arrived, the people were huddling together for warmth at night.

 Everyone eventually realized that the world was dying.
-That at the end the twelfth cluster of days, they all — insects, giants, and everyone in between — would freeze to death and abide in an eternal stillness.
+That at the end of the twelfth cluster of days, they all — insects, giants, and everyone in between — would freeze to death and abide in an eternal stillness.

 The twelfth cluster came.
 The giants decorated their abodes with twinkling lights and relocated trees.